Arksine/moonraker/docs/configuration.md

 ```

 If a section is duplicated in an included file the options from both
-sections will be merged, with the latest file parsed taking precedence.
+sections will be merged, with the latest section parsed taking precedence.
+The order in which a section is parsed depends on the location of the
-When wildcards are specified all matches are parsed in alphabetical
+include directive.
+When wildcards are specified all matches are parsed in
-order.
-If includes are nested (ie: an included file specifies an
-`[include]` directive), those includes will be parsed after all matches
-of the previous include.
+alphabetical order.

 ## Jinja2 Templates